Ray Liotta as Henry Hill, Lucchese family Mafia associate

 Costume Designer: Richard Bruno

 The popularity of Nicholas Pileggi’s mob expose Wiseguy in 1985 and the subsequent film version, Goodfellas, five years later changed the pop culture view of Mafioso.
 For thirty years, they were a crew of fedora-wearing guys in loud suits and pinkie rings who would shove a .38 under your chin and hope the coppers weren’t onto them, get me?
 In 1972, The Godfather paved the way for mob films about honor and family.
-Great movies but still no closer to the truth about the mob.
+Great movies but still hardly closer to depicting the truth about the mob.

 Finally, in 1990, a realistic depiction of the American Mafia was released in theaters.
 Made with the help of “advisors” such as mob associates Henry Hill and Jimmy Burke and even starring ex-mob associates such as Tony Sirico (later to become famous as Paulie on The Sopranos), people were seeing the mob for what it was: a business made up of criminally-inclined lowlifes who saw themselves as much more important than they were.